 Here are the 2026 NFL Wild Card weekend updates & results for you.
 As of January 11, 2026 (late afternoon/evening PST), the NFL playoffs have kicked off with high drama in the Wild Card round.
 We’ve seen massive comebacks, clutch drives, and a few surprises in one of the most unpredictable postseason openings in recent memory.
-Four games are complete, with two more on the docket (Chargers at Patriots on Sunday night, Texans at Steelers on Monday night).
 Here’s the full recap so far, including scores, key highlights, notable upsets, and how the bracket is shaping up.

 Here are the 2026 NFL Wild Card weekend updates & results for you.
 We’ll keep adding new information as we have it for you for all of the game action on Sunday and Monday.